Colin Webb (physicist): Education

 Webb was educated at the University of Nottingham (BSc) and Oriel College, Oxford (DPhil).

 Career

 After working at Bell Labs in Murray Hill, New Jersey, Webb returned to Oxford as a research fellow in physics at the Clarendon Laboratory in 1968, and was appointed to a university lectureship in 1971, becoming reader in 1990 and professor in 1992.
-He served as head of Atomic and Laser Physics from 1995 to 1999, and became an emeritus professor in 2002.
-Jesus College, Oxford appointed him to a Fellowship in 1973; he became a senior research fellow in 1988 and an emeritus fellow in 2005.
+He was head of Atomic and Laser Physics from 1995 to 1999 and became an emeritus professor in 2002.
+Jesus College, Oxford, appointed him to a Fellowship in 1973; he became a senior research fellow in 1988 and an emeritus fellow in 2005.
 Webb has supervised more than 35 DPhil students.
-In 1977, he founded Oxford Lasers a company that began as a manufacturer of high-power copper lasers and that today focuses on high-speed imaging and laser micro-machining technology.
+In 1977, he founded Oxford Lasers, a company that began to manufacture high-power copper lasers and today focuses on high-speed imaging and laser micro-machining technology.